pan-unit42/iocs/Mirai/ECHOBOT_6thAug2019.md

 A Mirai variant circulating under the name of ECHOBOT surfaced on 6th August 2019, containing a total of 57 unique exploits.
-While the majority of those exploits have already been seen in the wild in the past, a dozen are new additions to these particular samples, and the first known instance of them being employed by a piece of malware.
+While the majority of those exploits have already been seen in the wild in the past, a dozen exploits are new additions to these particular samples, and the first known instance of them being employed by a piece of malware.
 This conforms to the trend seen with Mirai variants, even moreso with ECHOBOT, wherein authors have been testing the effectiveness of public exploits in terms of gains in bot count.
 Exploits that infect a greater number of devices are retained or reused in future variants whereas the less effective ones are retired or replaced with other exploits.

 Most notably, the new bunch of exploits includes two targeting Biometric Iris readers, and one targeting ethernet control system for PLCs.
 Also included is an exploit against certain Citrix SD-WAN devices, incorporated less than a month after the public release of the vulnerability and exploit.
 Aside from those, other targeted devices are IP cameras, routers/gateways, and server management/monitoring tools.

-NB: Due to the payload script being faulty, the bots would not succeed at further propagating despite finding vulnerable devices.

 IOCs & distinguishing features for these samples have been shared below.
 Previous research on the same variant can be found [here](https://unit42.paloaltonetworks.com/new-mirai-variant-adds-8-new-exploits-targets-additional-iot-devices/)